 3. Seek to maintain your level of fitness– This should be your goal while traveling on business.
 Unless you have at least 90 minutes, you likely don’t have time for long runs.
 Also, it’s rare that you’ll have access to a running track.
 Knowing that you will have time for long runs or intervals when you get home, should help you to be content with a 30 – 45 minute workout or run to simply maintain your level of fitness.

 4. Don’t fear the treadmill– I know a number of people that don’t run on treadmills because they think it’s too boring.
 These days, most hotel exercise rooms have a treadmill equipped with a TV.
-At a minimum, turn on your favorite station and start running for 30+ minutes.
+If you don’t like the treadmill, maybe try other machines.
+I wrote a detailed article about cross training for marathons that should provide plenty of ideas and help to keep you fit.
+At a minimum, turn on your favorite station and start running or using the elliptical for 30+ minutes.
 In order to add some variety and get more out of your treadmill workout, I recommend either of the following treadmill workouts.
-Both workouts can be completed in their entirety or modifed depending on your time constraints.
+Both workouts can be completed in their entirety or modified depending on your time constraints.